100% Free Consultation (225) 412-6348

 • The right to file a negligence claim after an onboard injury

-• Guaranteed maintenance and cure until you reach maximum medical improvement
+• Guaranteed maintenance and cure until maximum medical improvement

 • Additional damages when a vessel is deemed unseaworthy